kmcgillivray/kmcgillivray.github.io/fr/a-propos/index.md

 >
 >—Okakura Kakuzo, the Book of Tea

-# Paint, ink, and graphite
+# Peinture, encre, et graphite

-I [paint and draw](/sketchbook).
-I'm not sure I can say much about this except that one time my teacher told me that once I finished his course in college I had a duty to continue to paint and draw.
+Je [peins et dessine](/sketchbook).
+Je ne sais pas je peux dire beaucoup plus sur ce except that one time my teacher told me that once I finished his course in college I had a duty to continue to paint and draw.
 It's a duty I can't help but fulfill.
 It goes like this:

-1. Look at something.
+1. Regarde quelque chose.
-2. Record your perceptions.
+2. Enregistre vos perceptions.

 >Teacher: Are you thinking about making art?
 >Student: Yes.